Punta Cancún s/n, Zona Hotelera

 Do we need to send any documentation prior to arrival?

 - Yes.
-All legal documentation should be sent at least one month in advance to verify all information.
+All legal documentation must be sent at least one month in advance to verify all information.
 Also, you must have all originals with you when you arrive at the resort.
-Details of legal documentation can be found in the legal requirement section further below in this document.

 Can you email me a layout and images of these resorts?
 Do you have an online photo gallery or can you email me pictures of other weddings that have taken place at your property?